 There is no need to wait until you´re here to find out what you´d like to do.

 It’s wild, it’s dramatic – and it’s most certainly unique.
-If you are searching for genuine nature experiences or an active holiday, Narvik is definitely waiting for you.
+Narvik is perfect for nature experiences or an active holiday.

 Northern Norway is by far the largest and most sparsely populated part of mainland Norway, and covers more than a third of the country.